With electrification, Nissan's Gupta sees new spark for Renault tie-up

 The push to share more of the work on electric vehicles (EVs) illustrates the scope of the challenge facing automakers everywhere, as the industry is being transformed by fast-moving technology.

-Ford (F.N) has a strategic alliance with Volkswagen AG (VOWG_p.DE), under which Ford will use its German partner's MEB electric vehicle platform to build some models.
+Ford has a strategic alliance with Volkswagen AG, under which Ford will use its German partner’s MEB electric vehicle platform to build some models.

-Toyota Motor Corp (7203.T) has expanded ties with companies including Subaru Corp (7270.T) and Chinese battery and automaker BYD (002594.SZ) to jointly develop EVs, while Honda Motor Co (7267.T) and General Motors (GM.N) will introduce two jointly developed large-sized EV models using GM's Ultium batteries in 2024.
+Toyota Motor Corp has expanded ties with companies including Subaru Corp and Chinese battery and automaker BYD to jointly develop EVs, while Honda Motor Co and General Motors will introduce two jointly developed large-sized EV models using GM’s Ultium batteries in 2024.

 BATTERY HURDLES